-In circumstances where the publisher of the information, had made extraordinary efforts to conceal his or her identify, discovering , or at least attempting to discover who they are can provide help and support to the right to be forgotten application.
-If is sometimes helpful to show Google that the website operator is not contactable or that it is refusing to comply with data protection laws.
+In circumstances where the publisher of the information had made extraordinary efforts to conceal his or her identity, discovering , or at least attempting to discover who they are, can provide help and support to the right to be forgotten application.
+It is sometimes helpful to show Google that the website operator is not contactable or that it is refusing to comply with data protection laws.

 Furthermore, to achieve a long solution to the issue, it is important to understand who is behind each of the publications.
 Is there someone who publishes posts about you on purpose?
 Has anyone got an agenda?
 Are you being harassed on the internet?
 By understanding who is behind the posts, you will be able to first consider the implications of a possible approach by Google to the individual or media outlet who is publishing the posts.